 However, if you truly can’t locate it or want a quick substitution for a one-time cooking experiment, the most common substitute we recommend is dry cooking sherry, which is readily available in any supermarket.

 If you have it on hand, you could also substitute any other Chinese rice wine.
+In small amounts, you can also substitute Japanese/Korean wines such as soju or sake.
 We’re hesitant to suggest substituting a more commonly found Japanese rice wine seasoning called mirin, but it can be used in a pinch.
 Just know that the dish will not taste authentically Chinese, and you should cut out any sugar called for in the recipe, as mirin is much sweeter than Shaoxing wine.

 Other substitutions will depend on the situation, but you can always ask us in the comments for any particular recipe!